npatilsen/azure-sdk-for-net/sdk/digitaltwins/Azure.DigitalTwins.Core/samples/Readme.md

 // SELECT TOP(5) From DigitalTwins WHERE Temperature > 50
 string builtQueryString = builtQuery.GetQueryText();

-// if no rebuild, string respresentation does not update, even if new methods are chained
+// if not rebuilt, string representation does not update, even if new methods are chained
 // SELECT TOP(5) From DigitalTwins WHERE Temperature > 50
 builtQuery.Select("Humidity").GetQueryText();